day8/re-frame/docs/on-dynamics.md

 !!!
 Note "Less Is Scary"
     Offering programmers less computational power makes them uncomfortable.
     We live in a world where requirements change on us all the time and often in unexpected and unwelcome ways.
-For our own protection, so we can handle these unexpected requirements, we are attracted to more power, not less.
+For our protection, so we can handle these unexpected requirements, we are attracted to more power, not less.

 But let's now zoom in further.
 But what about the dynamics one level down again, within each step?